Bambil/bamboo-doc/source/includes/_log.md

 }
 ```

-This request is used sending information.
+This request is used for sending information.

 The parameter list for this request must be **json** formatted.
 Here is the
 parameters list for this request: